eumel8/gcp-cka/KUBEADM.md

 This lab will setup Kubernetes with Kubeadm.
 See [official documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/), which is allowed during CKA exam.

+There are masses of tutorials on the Internet, this is just another one.
+Tested with Debian 11, Kubernetes 1.28 in December 2023.

 Requirements for hardware and operating systems are:

 - VM 2 CPU/4 GB Ram